-GDPR requires that you keep a record of users’ opt-ins, in order to prove that consent has been given.
+GDPR requires that you keep a record of users’ opt-ins to prove that consent has been given.

-Typically this comes in the form of some type of application or security log that provides an audit trail of the actions taken against data from the time of its creation to its erasure.
+Typically this comes in the form of some application or security log that provides an audit trail of the actions taken against data from the time of its creation to its erasure.

 GDPR Definitions & Terminology

-For the purposes of the GDPR law, Regulation (EU) 2016/679 uses these definitions.
+For the GDPR law, Regulation (EU) 2016/679 uses these definitions.
 We kept the spelling in the original British-English, because—well—we’re not sure if we’re allowed to change it.